pingcap/docs-cn/sql-plan-management.md

 SHOW [GLOBAL | SESSION] BINDINGS [ShowLikeOrWhere]
 ```

-This statement outputs the execution plan bindings at the GLOBAL or SESSION level.
+This statement outputs the execution plan bindings at the GLOBAL or SESSION level according to the order of binding update time from the latest to earliest.
 The default scope is SESSION.
 Currently `SHOW BINDINGS` outputs eight columns, as shown below:

 | Column Name | Note |
 | :-------- | :------------- |